No, You’re Not a Bad Kid

 Corey went through the process of replacing the tire with a spare, but quickly realized he couldn’t drive over the mountain without four full-size tires.
 He was going to miss his visit.

-To make matters worse, Corey wasn’t just missing an outing with Andrew, he was missing his birthday, too.
-Corey was heartbroken as he made the call to Portland--worried Andrew would take his absence to heart or that he was letting him down.
+To make matters worse, Corey wasn’t just missing an outing with Andrew; he was missing his birthday, too.
+Corey was heartbroken as he made the call to Portland–worried Andrew would take his absence to the heart or that he was letting him down.

 One of the reasons we love this story is because it’s a reminder that real, deep relationship is never one way.
 Andrew was there to comfort Corey and let him know he was okay when Corey needed it.
 It’s also an amazing example of Andrew’s confidence in his relationship with Corey.
 He knew Corey cared and would be there if he could, so he didn’t have to take it personally that Corey had to cancel.